 This study utilized an experimental randomized complete block design to formulate and evaluate Malunggay (Moringa oleifera) Chewy Candy, adhering to the principles of true experimental research as defined by Salkind (2010), where at least one independent variable (ingredient ratios) was manipulated to assess its effect on sensory outcomes.
 The product was evaluated by 15 students from the Bachelor of Technology and Livelihood Education (BTLEd) majoring in Home Economics and 15 students from the Bachelor of Technical Vocational Teacher Education (BTVTEd) majoring in Food Service Management, all officially enrolled during the 2nd Semester of 2024-2025.
 For formulation, ingredients were precisely measured to ensure consistency: 1,400 grams of condensed milk provided a creamy, sweet base; 140 grams of glucose syrup enhanced chewiness and gloss; 140 grams of sugar balanced the earthy notes of malunggay; 34.12 grams of butter contributed richness and texture; and 26.46 grams of malunggay powder infused flavor and nutrients.
-Tools included calibrated measuring cups, spoons, a digital weighing scale, non-stick pans, mixing bowls, a rubber scraper, be combined with cereals or fruits and flavored.
-The physical, textural, and sensory aspects of certain elements might give customers varying impressions.
-Almost every part of the moringa plant is used for food and traditional medicine in the Philippines, making it one of the most beneficial trees in the world.
+Tools included calibrated measuring cups, spoons, a digital weighing scale, non-stick pans, mixing bowls, a rubber scraper, and a candy thermometer to monitor cooking temperature.
+The procedure involved heating condensed milk, glucose syrup, sugar, and butter in a non-stick pan at 120°C, monitored by a thermometer.
+Once thickened, malunggay powder was incorporated, and the mixture was stirred continuously to food and traditional medicine in the Philippines, making it one of the most beneficial trees in the world.
 Currently, a few studies and projects are concentrated on food fortification to take use of moringa's nutritional value and therapeutic potential.
 The Philippines' moringa business has expanded dramatically over the last ten years because of increased research and development projects.
 The main raw resources for cosmetics, herbal medicine, and the food and nutrition sector are moringa leaves and seed oil.
 The leaf powder is mostly used for food fortification in the form of bread, noodles, juices, milk, and tea, whereas the leaf powder capsule is primarily utilized as a dietary supplement and herbal medication.
 Moringa oil is mostly utilized in cosmetics and personal health care items, including shampoo, soap, fragrances, and skin care.
 (Palada, M. C. (2017).
 The formulation and sensory evaluation of Moringa oleifera-enriched chewy candy provides an attractive opportunity to investigate the integration of traditional practices and modern eating habits.
-By incorporating Moringa oleifera powder into chewy candy, a popular confectionery, the researchers hope to analyze the acceptance and preferences for Moringaenriched chewy candy, considering appearance, aroma, color, taste, and texture and overall liking.
-This study aims to provide significant insights into the creation of functional herbal confectionery items to meet the market's growing demand for natural, healthconscious and sweet treats.
+By incorporating Moringa oleifera powder into chewy candy, a popular confectionery, the researchers hope to analyze the acceptance and preferences for Moringa-enriched chewy candy, considering the appearance, aroma, color, taste, and texture and overall liking.
+This study aims to provide significant insights into the creation of functional herbal confectionery items to meet the market's growing demand for natural, health-conscious and sweet treats.